angang213/free-games-claimer/README.md

 Prime Gaming has new games *every month* or more often during Prime days.
 GOG usually has one new game every couples of weeks.

-It is save to run the scripts every day.
+It is safe to run the scripts every day.

 #### How to schedule?
 The container/scripts will claim currently available games and then exit.